simiat/Project_Group19/index.md

 Minerals are natural, inorganic solids with a specific chemical composition and organised atomic structure, forming the basis of rocks with distinct physical properties.​ Silicate minerals, predominant in the Earth’s crust, feature silicon and oxygen and exhibit diverse structural forms like frameworks, chains, sheets, or isolated tetrahedra.​ In our website we will focus on three silicate minerals:

-* Quartz: Abundant silicate mineral found in crystalline and massive forms, typically clear and colourless but variably coloured due to impurities. ​
+* **Quartz**: Abundant silicate mineral found in crystalline and massive forms, typically clear and colourless but variably coloured due to impurities. ​
-* Topaz: Silicate mineral forming prismatic crystals in colours like colourless, yellow, blue, pink, and green, influenced by trace impurities and treatments.
+* **Topaz**: Silicate mineral forming prismatic crystals in colours like colourless, yellow, blue, pink, and green, influenced by trace impurities and treatments.
-* Zircon: Nesosilicate mineral known for small, well-formed crystals, high refractive index, and strong dispersion, resulting in exceptional brilliance.
+* **Zircon**: Nesosilicate mineral known for small, well-formed crystals, high refractive index, and strong dispersion, resulting in exceptional brilliance.
 Comes in various colours; noted for durability and resistance to chemical weathering.​

 ​
 ### Contents